gustavokuklinski/aeon.ai/README.md

 ╚═╝  ╚═╝╚══════╝ ╚═════╝ ╚═╝  ╚═══╝
 ```

 AEON is a simple, stateless Retrieval-Augmented Generation (RAG) chatbot designed to answer questions based on a provided set of Markdown (.md), Text (.txt), and JSON (.json) documents.
-It leverages local Large Language Models (LLMs) and embedding models all powered by Ollama.
+It leverages local Large (or Small) Language Models (LLMs and SLMs) and embedding models all powered by Ollama.
 Chroma is used for its vector database.

 The main focus is to be simple and lightweight to run on CPU with at least 8GB Ram and i3 processors, typically using models like *smollm2:135m* and *tinyllama* with *nomic-embed-text*.